bethharvey/cintel-04-reactive/README.md

 * Module 4
 * July 17, 2023

 * The goal of this project is to practice adding reactivity to interactive apps using various inputs and connected outputs.
+For this project I focused on the MT_Cars tab in the app.

 -----